rust-stuco/lectures/week8/slides.md

 # Lifetime Elision

-So all references must have a lifetime.
+All references must have a lifetime.
 But we've seen many references without lifetime annotations...

 This is a version of a function we saw back in week 2: